Standing Tall: How Powerlifting Builds Big Confidenceby Jennifer Blake

 2. You Get to Fly Your Freak Flag a Little

 You know those days where you break out of your usual routine a little?
 Maybe you decided to go for a walk over your lunch break instead of eating at your desk and you came back into work feeling brightened, with a different perspective because you broke up the sameness of the day?
 Or you got into an impromptu play session with your kids where you decided to keep your cell phone in your pocket at the park and got down to dig in the sandbox with your kids?
-(No judgement here, by the way — my phone and I have a close, personal relationship.)
+(No judgment here, by the way — my phone and I have a close, personal relationship.)

 But that feeling of breaking away from the usual, that sense of adventure and fun?
 That is the feeling I get every time I compete in a powerlifting meet, and from the vibe of the people there, I don’t think I’m the only one.